/b/: Character

 /b/ and /pol/ are the most notorious boards on 4chan.

 One of /b/'s defining features is its lack of posting rules.
-In general, anything that does not go against US law will not be removed. /b/ is consequently one of the only boards on 4chan where users can post grotesque and objectionable material such as gore and hate speech.
+In general, anything that does not go against US law will not be removed. /b/ is consequently one of the few boards on 4chan where users can post grotesque and objectionable material such as gore and hate speech.

-/b/ is among the boards on 4chan which has a not safe for work (NSFW) designation.
+/b/ is among the boards on 4chan that have a not safe for work (NSFW) designation.
 Consequently, users may post NSFW content on /b/ when the 4chan moderators may restrict such postings on boards without that designation.

 The community at /b/ sustains various customs.
 Users may promise to post photos of acts of self-degradation in an attempt to barter.
 A 2013 research paper reported that misogyny sustains the culture at /b/.

 Users sometimes claim to have insider information on news events, ask for advice, often on romance and relationships, or post various images containing puzzles.